microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/your-first-application-sending-and-receiving-data/README.md

   - Called every second to send sensor data to the cloud as MQTT messages.
 This function is a good template to learn how to send custom MQTT messages to custom MQTT topics using the IoT boards.

 We recommend the reader to take a quick look at `application_manager.c`, and, in particular, these functions, to get an overview of the existing functionality.

-Several edits will be made to the IoT boards' firmware throughout this tutorial.
-Fully edited versions of the MPLAB X projects are provided in the [edited_example_projects](.edited_example_projects/) folder in this repository, and the reader is encouraged to check these out if in doubt when following the tutorial.

 ## Implementing the Example Application